bniladridas/benchmark/docs/TESTING.md

 This will run `ruff check .` before each push and abort if there are issues.

+Note: The pre-push hook is a script in the repo that users need to install locally to .git/hooks/pre-push for it to run before pushes.
+Since it's not installed in the repo's .git/hooks (as hooks are local), it didn't run during our push.
+CI will still catch issues, but for local enforcement, developers should run the above commands to enable it.

 ### CI/CD

 Tests run automatically on GitHub Actions for Python 3.8-3.12 on push/PR.